 A view of the Garofalo Fellowship exhibition And then when I went to Chicago, that's when I had these outer space experiences and went to the other planets, organized by Anne Dessing, April 2019.

-School Resources

-Building Access

-The A+D Studios building is open to the public from 6:30am until 8pm Monday through Friday and closed on weekends and holidays.
-All students are given 24/7 keycard access to the building.
+School Resources Building Access Most architecture classes take place in Architecture + Design Studios, a building shared with the School of Design.
+A+D Studios is open to the public from 7am until 7pm Monday through Friday and closed on weekends and holidays.
+Students have twenty-four-seven keycard access.
+Graduate Studios Graduate studios are located on the fourth floor of the building.

-Graduate Studios

-Graduate studios are located on the fourth floor of the A+D Studios building.
 MArch and MSArch students are assigned a desk space for working and storing supplies.
-Studios are located in an open space to encourage discussion and a collaborative studio environment.
-MAD-Crit students are also assigned a desk space within the graduate studios to promote interaction with MArch and MSArch students.

-Fabrication Lab

-The Fabrication (Fab) Lab, which is co-managed with the School of Design, houses multiple laser cutters and 3D printers within the A+D Studios building; it also provides access to a CNC mill and vinyl-cutting machine.
-The Fab Lab is staffed by a specialist and student workers trained to help students realize their projects efficiently.
+Studios are located in an open space to encourage discussion and a collaborative environment.
+MAD-Crit students are assigned desk spaces in the graduate studios to promote interaction with MArch and MSArch students.
+Fabrication Lab The Fabrication (Fab) Lab, which is co-managed with the School of Design, houses multiple laser cutters and 3D printers within the A+D Studios building; it also provides access to a CNC mill and vinyl-cutting machine.
+The Fab Lab is staffed by a specialist and student workers trained to help students realize their projects.
+Print Lab The School of Architecture's in-house Print Lab is home to large-format plotters and multiple copy and scanning machines.
+Students receive drivers to print directly to these machines from their laptops over the university wireless network.
+Tutorials and lab attendants are available to help with technical issues.
+Project Lab All students in the School of Architecture have access to the Project Lab, a staffed and well-equipped shop within A+D Studios that contains a full complement of woodworking and metal-working machinery.
+The Project Lab offers orientations and special topic workshops for students each semester.

-Print Lab

-The School of Architecture's inhouse Print Lab includes large-format plotters and multiple copy and scanning machines.
-The school provides each student with drivers to print directly to the Print Lab over the university wireless network.
-Tutorials and lab attendants are available to assist with technical issues.

-Project Lab

-All students in the School of Architecture have access to the Project Lab, a staffed and well-equipped shop within the A+D Studios building that contains a full complement of woodworking and metal-working machinery.
-The Project Lab offers orientation and special topic workshops for students each semester.